Frequently Asked Questions

 Regardless of whether you have an infection or not, only our clinicians and service managers will see your test results.
 All our staff sign a data protection agreement, similar to that used by NHS staff.
 Your results will never be shared with anyone else without your permission.

-If your order does not arrive in the post within three working days, please contact us as soon as possible, quoting your name, date of birth and postcode.
-Email us at email@example.com or text us
+If your order does not arrive in the post within seven working days, please contact us as soon as possible, quoting your name, date of birth and postcode.
+Email us at firstname.lastname@example.org or text us

 You don’t need a smartphone to use this service.
 If you have a traditional handset, our text messages may be delivered to you in two or three parts, but you will receive the same information and same level of service.
 You can view our website and order a test kit on any mobile device, laptop or PC that is connected to the internet.